 A limited number of reviews for people who produce projects that match the mission of the Alexia Grants will be available in the morning of Sunday, April 9.
 Reviewers will give you feedback on one project; this is not intended to be a portfolio review in the typical sense of presenting a range of work you’ve produced.
 Please indicate in the seminar application form if you are interested in applying.
 We will have sign up sheets available for the project reviews on April 8.

-The cost for the seminar is $95 if you register before Mar.
-24, $110, if you register after Mar.
-24. Lunch, coffee breaks and an evening mixer are included in the price of the seminar.
+The cost for the seminar is $95 if you register by April 1, $110, if you register after April 1.
+Lunch, coffee breaks and an evening mixer are included in the price of the seminar.
 Please make plans to join us April 8 and 9 in Miami.